 While the FLIR One includes a visible light camera (essential to the MSX tech), the Seek CompactPro uses your phone’s camera to provide a split screen picture-by-picture function, which is subject to some parallax issues.
 On the plus side the 15Hz refresh rate makes for better video (but can raise export issues when leaving the US as it becomes “military grade”).
 The app can give centre-spot measures, or automatically highlight the hottest and coldest spots in a scene.

-With a rugged body that’ll survive a bit of workplace rough-and-tumble, the the FLIR C2 or C3 are good-looking compact thermal imagers well suited to DIYers and contractors.
-Both have two cameras, a 640x480 optical and the 80x60 IR (while a newer C5 offers a boosted IR resolution at a higher price), allowing it to take advantage of Flir’s MSX technology.
-This patented method uses an edge-detection algorithm on the higher-resolution visual light image, overlaying this with the IR image to make it much easier to comprehend.
+With a rugged body that’ll survive a bit of workplace rough-and-tumble, the FLIR C3-X or FLIR C5 are good-looking compact thermal imagers well suited to DIYers and contractors.
+Both have two cameras, a 5 megapixel optical lens and the IR maxes out at 160 x 120 on the pricier C5, allowing it to take advantage of Flir’s MSX technology.
+This patented method uses an edge-detection algorithm on the higher-resolution visual light image, overlaying this with the IR image to make the picture easier to comprehend.
 The visual camera can also provide a picture-in-picture option.
 Of course the low resolution boosted with visual only works in good light, so a small LED light is provided, but that only offers limited assistance.

 This is an extremely flexible portable thermal camera with excellent resolution, meaning that it is just as useful at night as during the day.
 While the FLIR C-Series produces useful images in good light via MSX, this camera can do so at any time since it doesn’t rely on visual light to boost its resolution.
 Combined with its 15Hz refresh rate (most are 9Hz), it can easily be used to spot animals or people in the dark, or through dense foliage, just like the Predator does!
 There’s also a 300 lumen LED light on should you want to surprise someone you’ve spotted in the dark.